Top places for wildlife safaris in Namibia

 Desert Rhino Camp

-Desert Rhino Camp is one of the best places in Africa to see black rhino roaming free, and to track them on foot, so it's a great place for a wildlife safari in Namibia if your particular focus is on rhino.
+Desert Rhino Camp is one of the best places in Africa to see black rhino roaming free, and to track them on foot.
+If your particular focus is on rhino, it makes a great place for a wildlife safari in Namibia.

 Hoanib Skeleton Camp